cnerg/ETI.data_manual/README.md

 * **Video** - Recorded video imaging from a detector.

 * **Hyperspectral** - Visual and near infrared light imagery, measured in many channels, as opposed to the three-channel RGB visual.
+This also includes depth/LIDAR data streams.

 ***